Critical Collapse in Einstein-Gauss-Bonnet Gravity in Five and Six Dimensions: Numerics and Methods

 The critical value of a parameter in the initial conditions is defined as the value of that parameter for which a black hole just barely forms.
 We first performed a binary search to find the critical value of $A$ in Eq.(\ref{init}). $\psi(t, R=0)$ and ${\cal M}$ were then checked at late times confirm that they blew up for $A$ slightly bigger than $A^*$ and remained finite for $A$ slightly smaller than $A^*$.
 We were able to get consistent results to 12 significant figures.
 The $A^*$ values for different values of $\tilde{\alpha}$ can be seen in figure \ref{Astar}.
 Interestingly the points are very well fit to straight lines.
 The above procedure, of course, also gives $B^*$ and $R_0^*$, which could also be varied.
 Using our values for $A^*$ we calculated the wave function at the origin as a function of PG time and used these plots to find the period of oscillation near criticality, as a function of the $\tilde{\alpha}$.

-We simulated matter bounce and dispersal for 280 simulations (the number 280 chosen to optimize graph resolution and computing time) with $A<A^*$ and recorded the maximum value of the Ricci scalar ${\cal R}$ at $R=0$ for each simulation.
-Plotting ${\cal R}_{max}$ as a function of $A^*-A$ with a log-log scale gives the Ricci scaling plot.
+We simulated matter bounce and dispersal for 280 simulations (the number 280 chosen to optimize graph resolution and computing time) with $A<A^*$ and recorded $\Tm$ for each simulation.
+Plotting $\Tm$ as a function of $A^*-A$ with a log-log scale gives the $\Tm$ scaling plot.
 Similarly we simluated collapse for 280 simulations with $A>A^*$ and recorded the radius of the initial apparent horizon, $R_{AH}$.
 This procedure was repeated in five and six dimensions checking for scaling with both the $A$ and $B$ parameters in both the gaussian and tanh initial data of equation \ref{init} to check for universality.
-Using gaussian initial data radius and Ricci scaling plots were created for $\tilde{\alpha} = 10^{-8}, 10^{-7}, 5\times10^{-7}, 10^{-6}$ as well as the GR case $\tilde{\alpha}=0$ to investigate the effects of the GB terms on the critical exponent, period and the existence of mass gap.
+Using gaussian initial data radius and $\Tm$ scaling plots were created for $\tilde{\alpha} = 10^{-8}, 10^{-7}, 5\times10^{-7}, 10^{-6}$ as well as the GR case $\tilde{\alpha}=0$ to investigate the effects of the GB terms on the critical exponent, period and the existence of mass gap.